mlabuda2/nf-tower-docs/docs/faqs.md

 **<p data-question>Q: Can I disable/remove the email section from the login page?</p>**

-No. At the moment, there’s no way to remove the email section from the login page.
-We recommend using the trustedEmail config on your tower.yml file to prohibit access from all users like below.
+Removing the email section from the login page is not currently supported.
+We recommend using the trustedEmail configuration value in your tower.yml file to restrict user access:
 ```yaml
 tower:
   trustedEmails: